hunterjackson/docs/source/cassandra-source.rst

 Bulk
 ''''

 In ``bulk`` mode the connector extracts the full table, no where clause is attached to the query.
+Bulk mode is set when no incremental mode is present in the KCQL statement.

 .. warning::